Fr. Emmanuel Ahua C.S.Sp.

 I was born in Battersea in 1958.
 The second youngest of 12, I attended Battersea Park parish (sometimes Stockwell) and went to St Mary’s primary school.
 In 1970 I went to Bishop Thomas Grant school leaving in 1975 with one much prized O’level.
 I started work in New Covent Garden Flower Market soon after and was there for 35 years.
 In 1982 I married Wendy, moving first to Streatham and then in 1986 to Thornton Heath.
 Wendy and I have two daughters who both attended St James The Great and St Philomena’s.
 Wendy works as a Nursery Nurse at St Chad’s school in South Norwood.
 Having started my studies in 2000, I was ordained to the diaconate in June 2003.

-In November 2010 I started working in school chaplaincy at St Joseph’s College and The John Fisher school where my time was divided equally between the two, in October 2016 I moved to St Mary’s Catholic High School in our neighbouring parish of West Croydon
+In November 2010 I started working in school chaplaincy at St Joseph’s College and The John Fisher school where my time was divided equally between the two for six years, I now am chaplain to a Federation of Schools in Westminster diocese.

 I am the first boy in a large family of 10 (5 girls and 5 boys).
 I am married to Angela with three children.
 On leaving Pope John Secondary Seminary School (Ghana), I went on to study Social Policy and Criminology.
 I also studied Catering at South East London College (now Lewisham College) and a chef by profession.

 After discernment in the parish, I was admitted on the Permanent Diaconate Formation Programme (a four year process), and ordained by Bishop Paul Hendricks on 19th June 2010 and now actively involved the Parish’s ministry